seph14/Cinder/android/README.md

 Orientation
 -----------

-Regardless of whether you use fixed or switchable orientation, always add "orientation" to the android:configChanges tag in AndroidManifest.xml.
+Always add "orientation|screenSize" to the android:configChanges tag in AndroidManifest.xml, regardless of whether you use fixed or switchable orientation.

 A change in orientation will trigger onResize() with the new viewport dimensions.
 The actual orientation can be checked by calling